pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ibmcloud-openshift.md

 # IBM Cloud OpenShift 3.1

 [OpenShift](https://www.openshift.com/products/openshift-ibm-cloud/) is a popular enterprise Kubernetes distribution.
-Pachyderm can run on IBM Cloud OpenShift with a few small tweaks in the deployment process, which will be outlined below.
+Pachyderm can run on IBM Cloud OpenShift with a few small tweaks in the [OpenShift deployment process](openshift.md), the most important being the StatefulSets deployment.

 Please see [known issues](#known-issues) below for currently issues with OpenShift deployments.

 ## Prerequisites

-Pachyderm needs a few things to install and run successfully in IBM Cloud OpenShift environment
+Pachyderm needs a few things to install and run successfully in IBM Cloud OpenShift environment.

 ##### Binaries for CLI

 - [oc](https://cloud.ibm.com/docs/openshift?topic=openshift-openshift-cli#cli_oc)
 - [pachctl](#install-pachctl)

-1. Since this is a statefulset based deployment, it uses either Persistent Volume Provisioning or pre-provisioned PV's using a defined storage class.
+1. Since this is a stateful set based deployment, it uses either Persistent Volume Provisioning or pre-provisioned PV's using a defined storage class.
 1. An object store, used by Pachyderm's `pachd` for storing all your data.
    The object store you use will probably be dependent on where you're going to run OpenShift: S3 for [AWS](https://pachyderm.readthedocs.io/en/latest/deployment/amazon_web_services.html), GCS for [Google Cloud Platform](https://pachyderm.readthedocs.io/en/latest/deployment/google_cloud_platform.html), Azure Blob Storage for  [Azure](https://pachyderm.readthedocs.io/en/latest/deployment/azure.html), or a storage provider like Minio, EMC's ECS or Swift providing S3-compatible access to enterprise storage for on-premises deployment.
 1. Access to particular TCP/IP ports for communication.